The Way CHANGES the 1972 story in Whiteside's book, The Way: Living in Love

 Again, I say that the new republished version of TWLIL is NOT the same story from the 1972 book that The Way claims it is in their description.
 They changed the text.

-One major change: they omitted a section showing Wierwille, who died in 1985, making damming comments about women.
-I just published this example on my blog: What Did Victor Paul Wierwille Say About Women?
+One major change: they omitted a section showing Wierwille, who died in 1985, making terrible comments about women.

 The original book

 I think the original book, as well as this new version, is a compelling piece of propaganda.
 Especially skewed are parts in which Wierwille tells his personal story, his journey to organizing The Way.
-He makes himself look humble, good, and of chosen by God to do what he's doing.
-Read it with caution, skepticism, and remember who is telling his story.
-I knew him.
-He trained me to be a leader, promoting his work, selling his Bible classes.
-By the time I escaped The Way in 1987, I'd discovered what kind of man he really was.
+He makes himself look humble, good, and of course chosen by God to do what he's doing.

 I have an ad flyer about the original book